 Given this picture of metaphysical modality, it is not clear that Chalmers’ primary possibilities can be genuinely metaphysical for a Kripkean.
 From the point of view of metaphysical Kripkeanism, Chalmers’ account seems in danger of allowing worlds that go against the nature of things—i.e., primarily possible worlds that deny the essential properties of things.
 Two-dimensionalism has a more generous attitude, we may say, to what is possible and enriches the picture with further possibilities.
 But those are de dicto, purely a priori possibilities.
 From the 2D perspective modality is a matter of ideally rational concepts and entailments; thereby, metaphysical possibility is largely independent of how things actually are and their essential properties.
 “Primary conceivability is always an a priori matter.
-We consider specific ways the world might be, in such a way that the true character of the actual world is irrelevant.
-In doing so, empirical knowledge can be suspended, and only a priori reasoning is required” (Chalmers 2002: 158, my emphasis).
+We consider specific ways the world might be, in such a way that the true character of the actual world is irrelevant” (Chalmers 2002: 158, my emphasis).
 The 2D parameters for the scope of metaphysical possibility turn out to be antithetical to the Kripkean’s, as they allow for worlds that she would not accept.

 To illustrate, take Kripke’s example of the necessity of (biological) origin.
 According to Kripke’s principle, it is metaphysically impossible for, say, a human being to have different parents than the ones she actually has.
 While Chalmers’ framework respects this principle at the level of the secondary dimension, it also treats ideally a priori conceivable possibilities—i.e., primary possibilities—as genuine metaphysical possibilities (again, there is only one modal primitive).
 Because it seems ideally a priori conceivable that a human being might have had different parents from those she actually has, we should conclude that this is primarily possible.
 But, on the assumption that Chalmers is right, such a possibility is unacceptable for a Kripkean.

 The contrast becomes especially clear if we distinguish a strictly semantic Kripkeanism from metaphysical Kripkeanism.
 The 2D project only signs up to the former.
 Integrating semantic Kripkeanism requires fixing the cases of the necessary a posteriori and respecting the bridge-principles; whereas the essentialist commitments belong to metaphysical Kripkeanism.
-But the latter is further needed (ex hypothesi) for the ambitious modal epistemology to get off the ground.
+But the latter is further needed (ex hypothesi) for the purported ambitious modal epistemology to get off the ground.
 For a Kripkean, compliance with the bridge-principles and the examples of the necessary a posteriori is not something that one can just opt out of by adding suitable intensional content to our expressions.
-Instead, it is a matter of respecting the nature of things, where that is independent of any description or mode of presentation.
-One can hardly accommodate the semantic doctrine without taking into account also the underlying metaphysics.
-The attempt to separate them has the unwanted result of going against the Kripkean requirements themselves while endorsing a largely arbitrary modal metaphysics, which neglects the nature of things.
-But now that envisaged ambitious modal epistemology that would successfully combine the 2D framework with a Kripkean metaphysics seems hard to reach.
+It is instead a matter of respecting the nature of things, where that is independent of any description or mode of presentation.
+I am suggesting that from a Kripkean point of view, one can hardly accommodate the semantic doctrine without taking into account also the underlying metaphysics.
+The attempt to divorce them has the unwanted consequence of going against the Kripkean requirements themselves, while endorsing a largely arbitrary modal metaphysics that disregards the nature of things.
+As a result, that envisaged ambitious modal epistemology that would successfully combine the 2D framework with a Kripkean metaphysics seems now hard to reach.

 Some tenacious modal epistemologist might suggest that we avoid this difficulty by distinguishing different sources of necessity.
 Roughly: a priori logico-conceptual truths and ideally rational entailments would be the source of primary-epistemic necessity; whereas the essential makeup of the world would be the source of secondary-metaphysical necessity.
 Distinguishing between sources of necessity would provide a corresponding qualitative distinction between kinds of possibilities or possible worlds—i.e. between ‘genuinely’ metaphysically possible worlds vs. merely epistemically possible worlds or scenarios.